 |New England Tourist Information|

-They also have official state maps which are detailed, useful, and usually free.
-Just ask.
+Most physical tourism offices and visitor centers provide free official maps which are detailed, useful, and usually free.

 For Cape Cod, contact the Cape Cod Chamber of Commerce, 5 Patti Page Way, Centerville MA 02632, at their Visitor Center at US 6 & MA Route 132, Service Rd, Barnstable MA 02632 (tel +1 508-362-3225, or toll-free 1-888-332-2732, that's 1-888-33CAPECOD), at the intersection where you exit the Mid-Cape Highway (US 6) to go south to Hyannis.
 More...